Public meeting on Cass County zoning announced

 In its recommendations, the commission also considered individual property rights and protections for the county of the tax base on land where a solar farm is situated, Jensen said.

-He referred to the Nebraska Nameplate Capacity Tax, which is collected from a CSCS and which could provide additional revenue to local school districts.
+Solar farms would pay the state's nameplate capacity tax, which could provide additional revenue to local school districts, he said.

-The county’s Board of Commissioners in August of 2021 voted against solar farms on transitional ag land, but the Planning Commission later felt such facilities could be considered there by its more restrictive recommendations, Jensen said.
+The Board of Commissioners voted against solar farms on transitional ag land in August 2021 , but the Planning Commission later decided that such projects could be considered under its more restrictive recommendations, Jensen said.

-Any official approval whether a solar farm can be built in the county must come from the Board of Commissioners.
+Any official approval of where a solar farm could be built in the county must come from the Board of Commissioners.

 Other zoning regulation issues will also be discussed at the meeting, he said.